 You can see a few examples of obsessions and compulsions below.

 People whose obsessions are clustered around checking fear of making a mistake or forgetting to do something that could cause harm to themselves or others, and it would be their fault.

 - Did I lock the door?

 - Did I leave my email account open?

 - Rechecking computer and mobile devices

 You might have a specific number of times you check in addition to how you check.
-You might way the word ‘off’ out loud, a set amount of times.
-You may take a picture of the locks to ease your doubt when you are away from your home.
+You might say the word ‘off’ out loud several times.
+You may take a picture of the locks to ease your doubt while away from home.

 - Is that clean?